Medical Imaging Modalities involving X-rays and Medical Radiation

 Advances in Medical Imaging Modalities: Innovations in X-rays, MRI, and Ultrasound Technologies

 Furthermore, imaging utilised in nuclear medicine and angiography can be attributed to several techniques to visualise biological processes.
-The radiopharmaceuticals used are usually small amounts of radioactive markers: these are used in molecular imaging.
+The radiopharmaceuticals used usually contain small amounts of radioactive markers, which are used in molecular imaging.
 Other non-radioactive types of imaging include magnetic resonance imaging (MRI) and ultrasound (US) imaging.
 MRI uses strong magnetic fields, which do not produce any known irreversible biological effects in humans.
 Diagnostic ultrasound (US) systems use high-frequency sound waves to produce internal body organs and soft tissue images.
 Several medical imaging modalities use radiation using X-ray beams that are projected onto the body.
 When these X-ray beams pass through the human body, some are absorbed, and the resultant image is detected on the other side of the body.

 MRI angiography is a type of medical imaging that uses magnetic resonance imaging (MRI) to create detailed images of blood vessels in the body